MaxWinterstein/RemAhning/README.md

 Currently only one layout and size it supported.

 ## Installation
+Simply copy the _RemAhning_ folder inside your _WIDGETS_ folder on your SD card.
+It should look like this: `X:/WIDGETS/RemAhning/main.lua` .

 You might need to manually add a _calculated_ sensor to get the used capacity.
 We well call it _used_ for now.
 ![Sensor Screenshot](/screenshot_sensor.png?raw=true "Sensor Screenshot")